weaviate/weaviate-io/developers/weaviate/concepts/indexing/indexSearchable.md

 * A rule of thumb -- if you don't query over a specific field or vector space, don't index it.
 * One of Weaviate's unique features is how the indexes are configured (learn more about this [here](/developers/weaviate/concepts/prefiltering.md)).

-## Vector indexes

-A vector index is used to serve all vector-search queries.
-Weaviate supports multiple types of vector indexes:

-1. **HNSW** - an approximate nearest neighbor (ANN) search based vector index.
-HNSW indexes scale well with large datasets.
-2. **Flat** - a vector index that is used for brute-force searches.
-This is useful for small datasets.
-2. **Dynamic** - a vector index that is flat when the dataset is small and switches to HNSW when the dataset is large.

-For more information on vector indexes, see the [Vector Indexing](/developers/weaviate/concepts/indexing/vector-indexes) page.

 ## Inverted indexes